WWE Payback lineup: Four matches official for Sunday's event - Pro Wrestling Dot Net

 -Apollo Crews vs. Bobby Lashley for the U.S. Championship.

-Powell’s POV: Why is this pay-per-view happening just one week after SummerSlam?
-I expected a big storyline cliffhanger at SummerSlam to justify the need for this show, but it didn’t happen.
-At any rate, join me for live coverage of WWE Payback on Sunday beginning with the Kickoff Show at 5CT/6ET.
+Powell’s POV: WWE will have to fill out the rest of the card on Smackdown or by announcing matches online.
+Join me for live coverage of WWE Payback on Sunday beginning with the Kickoff Show at 5CT/6ET.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features referee Rob Page discussing the difficulty of reffing tag matches in the modern era, making three counts if a wrestler's shoulders are down even if it wasn't the planned finish, the growth of F1rst Wrestling, and more...